Managing Python Packages

 Danger

-with version specifiers if a
+Do not use pip_uninstall.
+Prefer pip_install with version specifiers if a

 package downgrade is necessary.

-It is not possible to apply constraints to pip_uninstall
+It is not possible to apply constraints to pip_uninstall and so this function will almost

 certainly break functionality.
 Use sparingly and with great care.

-and register_constraints
+FileIdentifier and register_constraints

-files are identified by a FileIdentifier
+requirements.txt and constraints.txt files are identified by a FileIdentifier object.
+This

 contains: